mutdmour/expedia_task/ABOUT.md

 I chose not to use Meteor because it felt like overkill for this task.
 For example, MongoDB is not required for this, nor is streaming data.

 ### PROCESS
 I started out working on the backend first and once connected, I set out to work on the frontend.
 Unfortunately, the frontend kinda spiralled out and I just kept grinding at building it up in React.
-It might have been faster to stick to HTMl and JQuery.
+It might have been faster to stick to HTML and JQuery.

 While this is the most in-depth project with NodeJS I have worked on, I am very familiar with basics of NodeJS, Express, and React.
 Though I learned a lot about putting them together, which is what I most confused by in the beginning.